 Cue Hold: Learn to Play Eight Ball – Gripping the Cue

+Learn to play eight ball and gripping the cue.
 The seemingly mysterious and fascinating effects obtained by a skilled professional stem from his hold on the cue.
 Rarely do spectators watch the hand that holds the cue, but rather the end that propels the cue ball into action.
 Not that much would be seen anyway, so quick and slight are the squeezes and little flicks of the wrist that spin the ball on its way.
 So much do the fingers holding the butt and the wrist work in harmony to get the desired effects that I find it hard to separate them in describing their respective functions.

 The hold must be soft but firm, working in conjunction with a supple wrist, if and when required.
 The correct cue hold is made by holding the butt softly with all the fingers, keeping the little finger in constant slight pressure, gradually easing off on the remaining fingers so that the forefinger is merely a cradle.
 This way you will find that your wrist will be a little more controlled in its back and forth motion for the various screw and side effect shots.